The following patent was granted by

 hospitals, etc.

-In the case where the smart-chip 401 is not used,
+In the case where the smart-chip 401

-sub-section [1.7]).
-In this case, only the Visitor-Visa Card
+Visitor-Visa Card", sub-section [1.7]).
+In this case, only

-1, item [12]) is stored in the magnetic stripe 406.
-Note
+Digital Signature (Table 1, item [12]) is stored in the

-that the Digital Signature is created at the consulate, or
+magnetic stripe 406.
+Note that the Digital Signature is

-other official visa issuing station, based on all of the
+station, based on all of the pertinent information depicted

-pertinent information depicted in Table 1, which could be
+in Table 1, which could be stored in a smart-chip 401, if

-stored in a smart-chip 401, if one was used.
-Later for
+one was used.
+Later for validation purposes, the Digital

-validated against the original data.
+Signature is centrally validated against the original data.

-The actual location of where the card's data is
+The actual location of where the card's data is gathered,

-gathered, encrypted and digitally signed needs further
+encrypted and digitally signed needs further explanation.

-availability of the visa issuing authorities private key.
+of the visa issuing authorities private key.

 The private key is used to encrypt data, as well as